 Here you will find information on Donnie’s books, latest news, and upcoming events and publications.
 Subscribe to Donnie’s newsletter using the simple form at the top-right of the page.
 Newsletter subscribers will be eligible for giveaways, free ebooks, and other exclusive content.

 Thanks to all of the readers who has made the Ripper books a success!
-I hope you enjoy Ripper’s Wrath.
-Here’s a link to an blog post and description of Ripper’s Wrath.
+I hope you enjoy reading the stories as much as we did in creating them.

 Donnie loves to read horror and thriller novels, and strives to blend the two genres, giving readers a scary, fast-paced story with plenty of action and suspense.